-We are committed to measuring, reporting and reducing financed carbon emissions and aligning our lending with the Paris Climate Agreement and its underlying science.
+We intend to measure, report and reduce financed carbon emissions and align our lending with the Paris Climate Agreement and its underlying science.
 We are committed members of the Science Based Targets initiative, which is a joint initiative by CDP, World Resources Institute, the World Wide Fund for Nature, and the United Nations Global Compact, that calls on companies to publicly commit to adopt science-based emissions reduction targets.
 We also offer regular training and awareness programs to educate our employees on environmental stewardship, including energy efficiency and waste management.
-We also joined the Collective Commitment to Climate Action to mobilize products, services and relationships to help facilitate the economic transition necessary to achieve climate neutrality and we joined our fellow UNPRB bank signatories to launch the Partnership for Carbon Accounting Financials ("PCAF"), a global collaboration between banks to collectively develop a shared methodology to measure and disclose the greenhouse gas emissions associated with loans and investments.
-The Bank currently serves as the Chair of the Steering Committee for Global PCAF.
+We also joined the Collective Commitment to Climate Action to mobilize products, services and relationships to help facilitate the economic transition necessary to achieve climate neutrality and we joined our fellow UNPRB bank signatories to launch the Partnership for Carbon Accounting Financials, a global collaboration between banks to collectively develop a shared methodology to measure and disclose the greenhouse gas emissions associated with loans and investments.